Best Practices in Licensing

 Description

-Open Access Members have immediate access to content under terms set by the providing organization, often through Creative Commons licenses.
+Open Access Members have immediate access to content under terms set by the Contributor organization, often through Creative Commons licenses.

-Controlled Access Organizations establish custom agreements that specify access terms, allowing controlled sharing of content outside of DBL.
+Controlled Access Organizations establish custom agreements that specify usage terms, allowing controlled distribution of content outside of DBL.

-A content item can have multiple agreements.
-If at least one is Open Access, the content is classified as open.
-If all agreements are Controlled Access, it remains restricted.
+A content item can have multiple licenses.
+If at least one license is Open access, the content is classified as open and displayed with a globe icon when listed in the content library.

 Agreement Drafting & Approval